Curves are algebraic $K(\pi,1)$: theoretical and practical aspects: Abstract

 \section{Abstract}

 We prove that any geometrically connected curve $X$ over a field $k$ is an algebraic $K(\pi,1)$, as soon as its geometric irreducible components have nonzero genus.
 This means that the cohomology of any locally constant constructible étale sheaf of $\ZZ/n\ZZ$-modules, with $n$ invertible in $k$, is canonically isomorphic to the cohomology of its corresponding $\pi_1(X)$-module.
 To this end, we explicitly construct some Galois coverings of $X$ corresponding to Galois coverings of the normalisation of its irreducible components.
-When $k$ is finite or separably closed, we explicitly describe finite quotients of $\pi_1(X)$ that allow to compute the cohomology groups of the sheaf, and give explicit descriptions of the cup products $\HH^1\times\HH^1\to \HH^2$ and $\HH^1\times \HH^2\to \HH^3$ in terms of finite group cohomology.
+When $k$ is finite or algebraically closed, we precisely describe finite quotients of $\pi_1(X)$ that allow to compute the cohomology groups of the sheaf, and give explicit descriptions of the cup products $\HH^1\times\HH^1\to \HH^2$ and $\HH^1\times \HH^2\to \HH^3$ in étale cohomology in terms of finite group cohomology.

-In this article, the word \textit{curve} refers to a one-dimensional scheme of finite type over a field.
+In this article, the word \textit{curve} refers to a separated one-dimensional scheme of finite type over a field.
 In particular, a curve is not necessarily reduced, connected or smooth.
-The word \textit{covering} refers to a finite surjective map of curves.
-A \textit{Galois covering} is always supposed to be étale and connected.
+The \textit{geometric genus} of an irreducible curve $X$ over an algebraically closed field is that of the associated reduced scheme $X_\red$ as defined in \cite[0BYF]{stacks}.
+The word \textit{covering} refers to a finite flat surjective map of schemes.
 Cohomology groups are always either étale or profinite group cohomology.